mattermost/mattermost-plugin-jira/README.md

        - Deployed to community.mattermost.com for wider testing
        - Shared with customers for early feedback
   - August 16th: Jira 2.1 released as part of Mattermost Server v5.14
+  - Next Ship Date TBD.
+Jira 2.2 Themes and Features are being determined the week of Aug 23.

 ### Jira 2.0 Features